aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/text-2-sql-agent-cdk-enhanced/Readme.md

 ## Deployment
 Deploy the stack using the AWS CDK.
 If you want to run this with sample data, use the data provided as an example, which is "EV_WA.zip" in the "Data" directory.
-This is public data from Electric Vehicle Population Data (https://catalog.data.gov/dataset/electric-vehicle-population-data).
+This is public data from [Electric Vehicle Population Data](https://catalog.data.gov/dataset/electric-vehicle-population-data).
 This dataset shows the Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) that are currently registered through the Washington State Department of Licensing (DOL).
 For the purpose of this repository, the data was split into 4 CSV files by the author.

 ```bash
 cdk deploy --profile XXX --context zip_file_name=EV_WA.zip